-The Doctor of Nurse Anesthesia is referred to as the DNAP.
+The Doctor of Nursing Practice in Anesthesia is referred to as the DNAP.

 The DNP degree is meant to prepare registered nurses to become advanced practice nurses.
-The curriculum includes leadership training, application of clinical research and advanced practice training.
+The curriculum includes leadership training, the application of clinical research, and advanced practice training.

 DNAP Will Soon Replace the MSNA

-In the meantime, all nurse anesthetists who obtain a CRNA masters degree before 2025 will be “grandfathered” in and will not be required to go back to school to get a DNP.
+In the meantime, all nurse anesthetists who obtain a CRNA master’s degree before 2025 will be “grand will not be required to go back to school to get a DNP.

 So if you’re not required to get an advanced practice nursing degree, should you?
 Find 4 compelling reasons to get your DNP today.
 You’ll also learn the difference between the DNP and the DNAP, as well as components of the program (what you’ll be learning).